 This is important because WordPress may need to access files in your wp-content directory in order to enable certain functions and if these files or directories are not enabled, errors can occur, or WordPress may simply not be able to save your website changes.

-This short tutorial shows you how to configure permission settings for files and directories on your server.
+This tutorial explains how to configure file permission settings on your server.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to do your own backups, then consider getting professional assistance, or use backup plugins.
+If you don’t want to do your own site backups, then consider getting support from a WordPress professional, or use backup plugins.

-You can read about a WordPress backup plugin that we recommend using to completely automate your WordPress backups here:
+You can read about a great WordPress backup plugin that can automate your backup process here: